pingswept/me30-website/content/logistics/projects.md

 Class on November 10th will consist entirely of us playing each other's games.

+### Project 3 Resources

+* Wiring a stepper motor to two H-bridges: https://lastminuteengineers.com/stepper-motor-l298n-arduino-tutorial/
+* CircuitPython code for stepper motors: link to py file
+* How to download CircuitPython libraries onto your Feather: https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries
+* The Adafruit CircuitPython Library Bundle: https://circuitpython.org/libraries

+NOTE: I recommend downloading the entire bundle to your **laptop,** and then transferring ONLY the libraries you need for your game to your Feather.
+Transferring the entire bundle to your Feather will take quite a long time.

 ## Project #2.5: Create a secure motor attachment